twgehrsitz/RNG/README.md

 *Debug mode: off * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
 </code></pre>

-22. To connect to the server you will use your vms external ip but we need to use http to connect, not https, so the url for example would be http://11.111.11.11/.
+8. To connect to the server you will use your vms external ip but we need to use http to connect, not https, so the url for example would be http://11.111.11.11/.
 The random number will appear in the top left corner of the page.

+Our working version of the site accessable to anyone.  http://34.69.126.180/  if there are any issues during the setup process, this link should show we have infact made a working version of the site as requested.

 ## VM with Java Guide - Tim Gehrsitz